-1 Includes Investment Securities - debt securities at FVTPL of \$163 million (2023: \$13 million) for the Group.
+1 Includes Investment Securities - debt securities at FVTPL of \$162 million (2023: nil) for the Group and \$162 million (2023: nil) for the Company.

 Concentrations of credit risk

 Credit risk becomes concentrated when a number of customers are engaged in similar activities, have similar economic characteristics, or have similar activities within the same geographic region - therefore, they may be similarly affected by changes in economic or other conditions.
 The Group monitors its credit portfolio to manage risk concentration and rebalance the portfolio.
 The Group also applies single customer counterparty limits to protect against unacceptably large exposures to one single customer.